 Appalachian Mountain Club Wilderness Lodges

-Staying at the Appalachian Mountain Club's lodges in northern Maine can be a tonic, especially now.
-While the coronavirus pandemic has forced changes on AMC’s woodland properties, you’re still welcome to head to these bastions of the North Woods for some backcountry therapy.
-Come sleep in a comfy cabin, cast a fly line, paddle a canoe, hike a ridge or cannonball into an adjacent pond.
+Staying at the Appalachian Mountain Club's lodges in northern Maine can be a tonic.
+Head to these bastions of the North Woods for some backcountry therapy.
+Come enjoy hearty, homemade meals, sleep in a comfy cabin, cast a fly line, paddle a canoe, hike a ridge or cannonball into an adjacent pond.

 The Gorman Chairback Lodge & Cabins opened in 1867 as a private camp and has been renovated since then.
 It sits on Long Pond, where canoes and kayaks are available for guests.
 Hikers can head out on Henderson Brook Trail or try for the summit of Third Mountain, on the Barren-Chairback Ridge.
 Enjoy fly fishing on Long Pond.